 Amid the dire broadcasts about pollution, global warming, and the ever-increasing dominance of technology, I am finding reasons to feel hopeful about the natural world.
 People are posting photos from their backyards on Facebook.
 They are becoming citizen scientists.
 And, as ever, they are lifting their faces to the sun, noticing birds flying overhead, and gazing out over the water.

-Another source of hope is my collection of books about nature that literally “runneth over”–I’ve run out of nooks and crannies into which I can stuff them and am using this space to share some of their glorious content.
+Another source of hope is my collection of books about nature that literally “runneth over”–I’ve run out of nooks and crannies into which I can stuff them and have often used this space to share some of their glorious content.

 I love to conduct retreats, classes, and workshops as well as online classes centered on nature writing and nature appreciation and contemplation.
 This link leads to some free online instruction right here on the blog, especially helpful for “newbies” to nature writing.
 This link brings you to a list of upcoming events.

 Please take a moment to share with me here (or as a comment on a specific blog) your own first-person naturalist experiences and thoughts.
 I love hear from other nature lovers, explorers, and writers.